Kathryn Kusner

 Kathryn Hallowell "Kathy" Kusner (born March 21, 1940) is an American equestrian and Olympic medalist in show jumping.
-She was one of the first woman who rode for the United States Equestrian Team (USET), the first licensed female jockey, and the first American women to win an Olympic medal in equestrian competition.
+She was one of the first women to ride for the United States Equestrian Team (USET), the first licensed female jockey, and the first American woman to win an Olympic medal in equestrian competition.

 Early life

 Kathryn "Kathy" Kusner was born in Gainesville, Florida, on March 21, 1940.
 Her mother was a teacher; her father was a mathematics professor at U. Florida and later a Lt.
 Colonel in the Air Force.
 She grew up with a natural affinity for horses, searching for them in fields throughout her childhood days.
 When she first saw a horse show, she immediately knew that she wanted to ride horses for the rest of her life.
 However, because she did not come from a well-connected or wealthy family, she could not buy her own horse.
 Instead, Kusner spent her time working at the stables for $2 an afternoon.
 More importantly though, Kusner could ride horses and take lessons.
 Her riding and jumping skills quickly grew, and soon Kusner was being noticed by horse dealers.
 She spent much of her high school years completely immersed in the world of horses, riding and performing in shows and ring events as well as showing horses for horse dealers.
 Although she began by riding "their most raggedy rough horses," getting any and every experience she could, she rose to ride better horses, even riding the best jumper in the United States at the time.
 Since the age of 16, Kusner also participated in unrecognized flat and timber races, where she often won.